JuliaReach/ReachabilityAnalysis.jl/docs/src/man/setrep_aux.md

 We begin with the notion of Hausdorff distance which, as a way to *measure* (in the informal sense) the distance between sets, constitutes a practical tool to quantify the quality of an approximation.

-## Hybrid systems

-Up to now we have discussed about the continuous case only, but there is a rich literature in hybrid systems reachability; *hybrid* here means those dynamical systems which are given by one or more continuous-time dynamics (often, systems of ODEs in each mode or location) coupled with discrete transitions between continuous modes.
-In our context it is standard to model these systems using the terminology of *hybrid automata*, and we also model hybrid systems with such framework in this library.
-The concept of reach-set, flowpipe and safety verification are naturally extended to hybrid automata, although there is the additional complication that the flowpipe must include the behaviors for all possible transitions between discrete modes that are compatible with the dynamics.

 ## References